abdurrahim220/30daysPython_challenge/Condition/readme.md

 ##  These conditions can be used in several ways, most commonly in "if statements" and loops.

- --  An "if statement" is written by using the if keyword.
+    --An "if statement" is written by using the if keyword.

 ## Indentation
-- Python relies on indentation (whitespace at the beginning of a line) to define scope in the code
+    Python relies on indentation (whitespace at the beginning of a line) to define scope in the code

 ## This technique is known as Ternary Operators, or Conditional Expressions.

 # Python Loops
     -- Python has two primitive loops
 - while loops
     -- it can execute a set of statements as long as a condition is true.
 - for loops